az-hkn/form-finished/README.md

 # form-finished
-basic JS excersice to fill and validate a form
+basic JS exercise to fill , publish and validate a message (tweets) in local storage.